zdong1995/OmniFocus-Tyme-Script/Tyme/Tyme_Relax_reminder/README.md

 For Tyme 2, rename the hook file to `tyme2_applescript_hooks.scpt` file and move to the folder `~/Library/Application Scripts/de.lgerckens.Tyme2/`.

 ## 2. Enjoy!
-The hook will be automatically triggered when you complete one task in Tyme.
+The hook will be automatically triggered when you start one task in Tyme.